alexpaul/SwiftUI/custom-shape.md

 # Using `Path` and `GeometryReader` to Draw a Cusom Shape

+> Note: Custom Shape is centered in Parent View using `GeometryReader`.

 <img width="1306" alt="Screen Shot 2022-11-27 at 3 50 16 PM" src="https://user-images.githubusercontent.com/1819208/204159057-83958222-b150-498a-ae93-7dcfeb4ad0a6.png">